fee: per-item charge on product sales intended to cover

 increasing the bargaining power of the five member nations.
 In recent

-years CAN has adopted common rules on access to genetic resources, cosmetics and
+years CAN has adopted common rules on access to genetic resources, cosmetics, hygiene products and

 pesticides, joint programs and strategies on biodiversity, climate change amd water resources and is developing a common agenda on other environmental and